zrbpkuyp/zrbpkuyp.github.io/_projects/2_project.md

 ---

     ---
-    This is one of the projects of Introduction to AI - building an AI master that can play Chinese Standard Mahjong.
+    This is one of the projects of Introduction to AI -- building an AI master that can play Chinese Standard Mahjong.
     Thanks to mentor Wenxin Li and TA Yunlong Lu, with the training data and code framework they provided, I try to train my own AI.
     My AI is mainly based on supervised learning, and I make efforts on reinforcement learning, but it doesn't work well.
-    The project is tested on [Botzone](https://botzone.org.cn/)
+    The project is tested on Botzone.
     ---

 Below is one game on Botzone.